project-chip/certification-tool/docs/Matter_User_Guide/Matter_User_Guide.md

 6. TEDS Matter tool:
     <https://groups.csa-iot.org/wg/matter-wg/document/28545>

+**Important:**
+*Some links contained in this user manual require a CSA membership and authentication as a CSA authorized user in order to be accessed*

 # **Test-Harness (TH) Design**

 This section outlines the TH architecture, data model and data flow on